AashutoshTrivedi/aashutoshtrivedi.github.io/about.md

 Apart from it I'm deeply passionate about the new technology and its impact on transforming the society.
 I have a my interests in the field of machine learning, data analytics and cloud based computing.

 Coming on the internships, I interrned with jugaad analytics which is an analytical firm located in Amsterdam which works in the field of predictive maintenance , big data analytics and Stock market prediction.
-You can read more about it [here](/projects/jugaad.md).
+You can read more about it [here](/projects/jugaad).

 Rest of the internships were in mechanical domain, so I'll skip those.
 I will write about them sometime later in a blog post, as it was something very technical and interesting.

-M